 A. Absolutely not!
 Wisconsin Humanities’ staff is happy to help you find ways to make your grant application more competitive.
 Please request a review if it will help!
-Wisconsin Humanities staff members do not make the decisions on Mini and Major Grants.
+Wisconsin Humanities staff members do not make the decisions about which projects receive funding.
 That task goes to our volunteer board of directors.

 Q. We don’t know anyone with humanities expertise on our project’s topic.
 Are we still required to find a humanities expert even if our program is already designed?
 If so, what do we do?